qudo-lucas/lmf/readme.md

     "output"     : "build/api",

     // Middleware path is relative to input
-    // so thiswould be api/middleware.js.
+    // so this would be api/middleware.js.
     "middleware" : "middleware.js"
 }
 ```